 A saliva cortisol test is taken at home using a simple kit.
 Basically, you spit into a vial several times a day, then send the samples in for analysis.
 The lab will review how your cortisol levels ebb and flow.
 I’ll explain more in future posts, but for now what you need to know is that an abnormal pattern suggests HPA axis dysfunction, which suggests adrenal dysfunction.
 (HPA stands for hypothalamic-pituitary-adrenal.)

 Quick note: According to Chris Kresser, the best lab test to go with is done by BioHealth, as some other labs have less reliable results.
-You can request information about finding a provider that offers their test on this page.
+You can request information about their test on this page.

 Feeling stressed about the possibility of a positive result?
 According to Dr. Wilson, in most cases you are your own best advocate when it comes to healing.
 Some of the nutritional advice is dated, but overall I thought his book was helpful.
 I’ll be sharing more insights from it (and others) as I go, but if you’d like to you can pick it up here.